-Morningside University Family and Medical Leave Policy
+Family and Medical Leave Policy

 Morningside University will provide Family and Medical Leave to its eligible employees.
 The function of this policy is to provide employees with a general description of their FMLA rights.
-In the event of any conflict between this policy and the applicable law, employees will be afforded all rights required by law.
+In the event of any conflict between this policy and the applicable law, employees will be afforded all right required by law.